Šiauliai: Demographics

-In 1795, there were 3,700 people living in Šiauliai, rising to 16,128 by 1897, when it was the third-most populous city in Lithuania after Kaunas.
+In 1795, there were 3,700 people living in Šiauliai, rising to 16,128 by 1897.
 The Jewish population of Šiauliai rose steadily through the second half of the nineteenth century, from 2,565 in 1847 to around 7,000 by the century's end.
 By the outbreak of World War I, 12,000 of the town's inhabitants were Jews, making Šiauliai majority Jewish.
 A battlefield during World War I, Šiauliai saw thousands of its Jewish citizens flee, never to return.
 In 1923, Šiauliai population's was third to that of Kaunas and Klaipėda.